Compactors

 How does a compactor work?

-- Loading: The process begins by loading the waste into the compactor’s container.
+- Loading: The waste is loaded into the compactor’s container.

 What types of waste can be compacted?